2015 Boat Wash Update

 Restoring this treasured lake from the spread of Milfoil may all be possible largely due to a handful of highly motivated individuals who have responded to this crisis by educating themselves and others while unselfishly stepping up to fight the Milfoil spread with all their might and to see this battle through, no matter how long it takes.

-Though we can not claim complete victory yet, it is certainly time to acknowledge and extend a proper Thank you to the following tireless and dedicated people of the SLA Milfoil Committee;
+Though we are close but can not claim complete victory yet, it is certainly time to acknowledge and extend a proper Thank you to the following tireless and dedicated people of the SLA Milfoil Committee;

-- Christine Cano, volunteer snorkeler, Milfoil remover, boat crew assist, lake survey, safety watcher and recorder, Milfoil site mapping, VT Invasive Patroller
+- Christine Cano, volunteer snorkeler, Milfoil remover, boat escort and crew assist, safety watcher and recorder, lake survey Milfoil site mapping, VT Invasive Patroller

 - Rob Patton, professional SCUBA diver, Milfoil remover

 We could not be where we are today without the help of many terrific people.
-We would also like to gratefully acknowledge and wholeheartedly Thank;
+We would also like to gratefully acknowledge and wholeheartedly send out a Thank You to:

 - The Shadow Lake Board of Directors, past and present, for their leadership and our Association membership for their continued support;